hydrahacksdocs/hydrahacksdocs.github.io/_posts/2025-05-24-Docker_Ubuntu.md

 sudo usermod -aG docker $USER
 ```

+5. You will need to log out and back into your Ubuntu server for this change to take affect.
-5. Check the status of the docker service:
+6. Check the status of the docker service:

 ```bash
 sudo systemctl status docker
 ```

-6. Enable and start the new Docker Engine if it did not get started during install
+7. Enable and start the new Docker Engine if it did not get started during install

 ```bash
 sudo systemctl enable docker